BahlaiLab/Policies/Code_of_conduct.md

 * Please make an effort to make an inclusive environment for everyone.
 Give everyone a chance to talk and an opportunity to contribute.
 Don't dominate, talk over, or try to compete with your colleagues.
 Lift up and make space.

-* Watch out for [microaggressions](https://en.wikipedia.org/wiki/Microaggression). ***Be aware that your actions can be hurtful to others or contribute to a negative environment even if you had no intent of harm.*** Listen.
+* ***Be aware that your actions can be hurtful to others or contribute to a negative environment even if you had no intent of harm.*** We all make missteps.
+That's ok!
+Listen.
 Offer a genuine apology.
 Commit to learning and doing better.

 * A SPECIAL NOTE: Your work in this lab will be publicly available and recorded permanently on github.
 Please conduct yourself accordingly.